twbs/bootstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
+Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
 The docs may also be run locally.

 ### Running documentation locally

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) and other Ruby dependencies with `bundle install`.
+1. If necessary, [install Jekyll](https://jekyllrb.com/docs/installation/) and other Ruby dependencies with `bundle install`.
-   **Note for Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
+   **Note for Windows users:** Read [this guide](https://jekyllrb.com/docs/installation/windows/) to get Jekyll up and running without problems.
 2. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
 4. Open `http://localhost:9001` in your browser, and voilà.

-Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).
+Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).

 ### Documentation for previous releases

-Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.
+Documentation for v2.3.2 has been made available for the time being at <https://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.

 [Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.